SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/index.md

 ### Step 3: Monitor Logs

-Once the data collection is set up, you can monitor the collected Apache error logs using the [Log Search](/docs/search).
+After configuring data collection, you can monitor the collected Apache error logs using the [Log Search](/docs/search).
 Additionally, use our [Dashboards](/docs/dashboards) to analyze the logs and gain insights from your Apache servers.